-He enrolled in the University of Massachusetts.
+He enrolled at the University of Massachusetts.
 But, he left without completing his degree and moved to New York.

 Breaking into the Standup Scene

-Rogan had an affinity with comedy, but he didn’t originally plan on becoming a comedian.
+Rogan had an affinity for comedy, but he didn’t originally plan on becoming a comedian.
 His first choice of profession was kickboxing, but an early end to that pursuit brought him to comedy.

-When Joe was practicing martial arts and kickboxing, he would often crack jokes in the gym.
-His gym mates and friends encouraged him to try live stage comedy.
+When Joe was practising martial arts and kickboxing, he would often crack jokes in the gym.
+His gym mates and friends encouraged him to try live-stage comedy.